Arrest Warrant

 These county pages map most closely to real search behavior around warrant lookup, local jail information, and city-level police activity.
 Start here if you need a faster county-specific path than the statewide portal alone.

-The Montana Judicial Branch Public Access Portal covers district courts and courts of limited jurisdiction across all 56 counties.
+It covers district courts and courts of limited jurisdiction across all 56 counties.
 Search by name, then filter by "Warrants" under the defendant menu.

 Issued by a judge after a prosecutor presents probable cause that a crime was committed.
 Authorizes law enforcement to take the named person into custody anywhere in Montana.

-Issued directly by a judge — most commonly for failure to appear in court, a probation violation, or non-payment of fines.
+Issued directly by a judge, most commonly for failure to appear in court, a probation violation, or non-payment of fines.
 Also authorizes immediate arrest.

 No. Arrest warrants and bench warrants in Montana do not have an expiration date.
 They remain active until served (the person is arrested), quashed by a judge, or the subject dies.
 There is no statute of limitations on an outstanding warrant.